elasticio/elasticio.github.io/content/_references/component-json-technical-reference-credentials.md

 layout: article
 section: Component.json Technical Reference
 order: 2
-category: component descriptor
+category: component-descriptor
 ---

-The `credentials` object in the [`component.json`](component-json-technical-reference.html) is used to expose the information that the platform needs to collect from the integrator in order to be able to connect to their instance/account.
+The [credentials](/getting-started/credential) object is used to expose the information that the platform needs to collect from the integrator in order to be able to connect to their instance/account.
 Information that is collected in this section typically include:
 * URL to the integrator's instance (if there is not a shared cloud URL)
 * Username or other account identifier
 * Password or other API keys/tokens required to authenticate